Mental Health Resources

 Santa Clara County Behavioral Health Services

-County mental health and substance use services.
-Crisis services, outpatient care, and youth-specific programs.
+County mental health and substance use services, including crisis access and care navigation for residents.

 For Educators & Parents